Limmen/erl_pengine/README.md

 ask(Pengine, Query, Options) ->
  ...
 ```
-The ask function takes a pengine process, a query and query options as input and will send a query request to the slave_pengine.
+The `ask/3` function takes a pengine process, a query and query-options as input and will send a query request to the slave_pengine.
 ```erlang
 %% Ask pengine for one solution at a time
 {success, Id, [[1]], MoreSolutions = true} = pengine:ask(Pid, "member(X, [1,2])", #{template => "[X]", chunk => "1"}).